 Xalacatl (MH678r)

-This black-line drawing of the compound glyph for the personal name Xalacatl (“Sand Flea”) is attested here as a man’s name.
-The glyph shows two curving reed (acatl) plants growing in sand (xalli), which consists of many dots.
-The acatl element of the glyph is a phonetic indicator; it does not really intend “reeds.”
+This black-line drawing of the compound glyph for the personal name or ethnicity, Xalacatl (perhaps "Person from Xallan), is attested here as a man’s name.
+The glyph shows what appear to be two horns coming out of some sand (xalli), which consists of many dots.
+One might expect the second part of the name or ethnicity, -acatl, to be represented phonetically by reeds (acatl), but that is not the case.
+Other glyphs for xalacatl (sand flea) involve drawings of bugs or insects.

 Stephanie Wood

-Another Xalacatl glyph in this collection (below) shows a representation of the flea.
-If this one does not refer to fleas, then it could be a fully logographic compound referring to reed plants that grow in sand.
+Another Xalacatl glyph in this collection (below) shows a representation of the flea or crustacean.
+If this one here does not refer to fleas, then it could be a fully logographic compound referring to reed plants that grow in sand.

 Stephanie Wood